What I'm Pondering: Screen Graphics and Why My Dashboards Suck

 Dashboards: Too Little and Too Much Information

 PowerBI and Tableau are great tools.
-They empower your average finance analyst or business user to build their own custom dashboards, and they can scale so that your power users can build ‘standard’ reports to be used across the organization or function.
+They empower your average business user to build their own custom dashboards, and they can scale so that your power users can build ‘standard’ reports to be used across the organization or function.
 The value prop for your corporate finance team is clear: less reliance on excel and powerpoint reporting, more time for more value-added analysis.
-But the reality is that you get a proliferation of bespoke dashboards that are hyperspecific to a single analyst and standardized corporate dashboards designed for everyone.
-It’s why dashboards can have both too little and too much information at the same time.
+But the reality is that you get a proliferation of bespoke dashboards that are hyperspecific to a single analyst or standardized corporate dashboards designed for everyone and no one.
+It’s how dashboards can have both too little and too much information at the same time.

 If it’s true that dashboards often have too much and too little information, why don’t we take inspiration from real world ‘dashboards’?
 You know, the dashboard in your car?
 The gauges and indicators that you have are particularly suited for the exact task that you’re doing at the time.
-One downside with standardized corporate dashboards are that they aren’t tailored with a specific user or context in mind.
+One downside with standardized corporate dashboards are that they aren’t tailored with a specific user or context in mind, and end up with crowded dashboards with dozens of filters and buttons to click through.
 There are great books and resources for basic visualization principles that go into making the design aesthetically pleasing and information rich, but the often unanswered question is: what is the point of having the dashboard in the first place?
 Does the BI developer know the problem that the end user is trying to solve?
 Do they understand the business problem?
-Or are they just building something to make their management happy?

 This is a recipe for disillusioned BI developers and frustrated end users.
 Developers feel that they don’t have any impact because nobody uses their product, and end users get frustrated because they asked for information but instead got a pretty dashboard that doesn’t help them solve their problem.
 The podcast touches on this briefly when the designer talks about the importance of getting the initial brief right.
 A dashboard should help the user accomplish a specific task or solve a specific problem, and present the most relevant information for the user.
 Going back to the analogy of driving a car: imagine if your car dashboard showed you your speed in yards per second (the wrong information) instead of mph or km/h, or if your dashboard showed a data table with 40 rows and 1000 columns of telemetry (too much information).